 At a time when contemporary art is criticised for lacking craft, bronze casting is a refreshing antidote.
-Each sculpture takes on average four months to be sculpted, moulded and then cast into bronze.
-It is a highly skilled, labour-intensive process.
-Hamish’s sculptures are cast in England by the Lockbund Sculpture Foundry.
+Each bronze sculpture takes on average four months to be sculpted, moulded and then cast into bronze.
+It is a highly-skilled, labour-intensive process.
+Hamish’s bronze sculptures are cast in England by the Lockbund Sculpture Foundry.

 The negative space formerly occupied by the wax is now filled with molten bronze poured in at 1200ºC into the pre-heated ceramic investment.
 Other metals such as silver can be cast using the same method but at different temperatures.
 When the bronze has cooled, the ceramic shell is painstakingly hammered away and the sprues cut off.
 To remove the hard ceramic from the surface detail and deep undercuts, the bronze is placed in acid, which further breaks down the investment.

 If the bronze sculpture has been cast in several pieces, it is now welded together and chased.
 This is a highly skilled process recreating any surface detail.
 “It’s easy for me to push my fingers into soft wet clay, not so easy to reproduce in hard metal; the sign of a quality casting is not to notice the chasing.”
 If structurally necessary, sculptures are fitted internally with stainless steel supports.